NAME AND PURPOSE

 Section 2.
 Size, Duration, and Responsibilities.
 The size, duration, and responsibilities of such boards, liaisons or consultants shall be established by a majority vote of the Board of Directors.

 Section 1.
 Fiscal Year.
-The fiscal year of the Organization shall commence the first (1st) day of September each year and end on the thirty-first (31st) day of August the following year.
+The fiscal year of the Organization shall commence the first (1st) day January each year and end on the thirty-first (31st) day of December.

 Section 2.
 Checks, Drafts, Etc. All checks, orders for the payment of money, bills of lading, warehouse receipts, obligations, bills of exchange, and insurance certificates shall be signed or endorsed by such officer or officers or agent or agents of the Partnership and in such manner as shall from time to time be determined by resolution of the Board of Directors or of any committee to which such authority has been delegated by the Board.